cpenv/tk-cpenv/README.md

 # Configuring tk-cpenv
 The example_config folder includes all modifications you need to make to your Shotgun Toolkit config in order to get cpenv working.

+## tk-cpenv settings
+- **enabled_engines**: List of engines that tk-cpenv will activate modules for.
+- **home_path**: Where to store modules locally.
+Defaults to a local path available across all users on your machine.
+You may choose to use a network location here, so that all users in a network share modules.
+- **module_paths**: List of additional paths used to lookup modules.
+Can be useful when developing modules.
+- **module_entity**: Name of the CustomNonProjectEntity named "Module".

 You will need to customize the value of the module_entity config key when you enable a CustomNonProjectEntity in the next section.

 ## Enable a CustomNonProjectEntity named Module
 1. Browse to site-preferences